dirac-institute/sorcha/docs/filters.rst

 `Araujo-Hauck et al. 2016 <https://ui.adsabs.harvard.edu/abs/2016SPIE.9906E..0LA/abstract>`_, with further discussion and below figure from `Veres and Chesley 2017 <https://ui.adsabs.harvard.edu/abs/2017arXiv170506209C/abstract>`_.)

-Vignetting is applied by default and cannot be turned off by the user in the config file.

 .. image:: images/vignetting.jpg
   :width: 500
   :alt: Plot of the LSST camera footprint in Dec vs. RA, showing shaded dimming due to vignetting.